rklancer/sproutcore-book/sproutcore book.md

 what it means to say that Sproutcore helps you write native-style web apps, and describes the technological features of Sproutcore that help you to do so.
-Since you will probably be eager to get your hands dirty at that point, the second chapter of the Introduction describes how to install Sproutcore, describes the components of the installation, and points you to several hands-on tutorials.
+Since you will probably be eager to get your hands dirty at that point, the second chapter of the Introduction describes how to install Sproutcore and describes the components of the installation.
+It includes a tutorial that shows you how to write, test, and deploy a "hello, world" application that implements some some basic behavior.

 The second section, "Sproutcore Basics", is a tour of the individual components of Sproutcore that every Sproutcore developer should be familiar with.
 After having read it, you should be able to build a straightforward app with little trouble.
 Important "gotchas" and tips are highlighted and annotated, where necessary, with links to reference documents or the more detailed third section that provide more context.

 Finally, the third section, "Sproutcore in Detail", revisits most of the components discussed in "Sproutcore Basics" at a more reference-like level of